v-maxson/Memu/README.md

 - [Gameboy Color](https://en.wikipedia.org/wiki/Game_Boy_Color)**

 > \* This target has incomplete support, and may crash or experience breaking bugs.
+>
 > \** This target is not yet implemented.

+---

+#### Usage:
+> Usage instructions will be available in this section at a later date.

+---

+#### CHIP-8:
+> Instructions specific to the CHIP-8 portion of this project will be listed here at a later date.